How to Clean Prawns and Shrimp

 Yes.

-The shell better retains juices during cooking and can add more flavor.
+The shell retains juices better during cooking and can add more flavor.

-The black vein is the prawn’s intestine.
+The black thread is the prawn’s intestine.

 – it may contain sand or residues.

-It is always better to remove it.
+It’s better to always remove it.

 • What is the difference between prawns and shrimp?